 The more I listen to other professors teach about the Reformation and its impact on Christianity, is the more convinced I have become that God used a small nation in ancient France (Navarre) to act as a catalyst to scatter His people who had come back to Him and wanted to worship Him in spirit and in truth.

 I believe that God used persecution of believers in France to scatter them to the far corners of the earth.
 Persecution sent them to North America, to other parts of Europe, to South Africa, and Brazil.
 My focus will be on tracing God’s hand in sending them to Canada.
 It is a remarkable tale.

-Does this make sense to you?
-Drop me a line if it does.
 I would love to to help you discover tomorrow’s future from yesterday’s past.

 Author’s Note; Lynette is the owner of ChristianRoots Canada.
 She has been developing this curriculum for over 10 years and is learning how to move from teaching History to small groups and 1-on-1, to teaching History digitally.